DMTF/Redfish-Tools/doc-generator/README_Property_Index.md

   --out OUTFILE         Output file (default depends on output format:
                         output.md for Markdown, index.html for HTML,
                         output.csv for CSV
+  --sup SUPFILE         Path to the supplemental material document.
+For
+                        Property Index mode, this document should simply be an HTML or markdown file containing any content you want to include before/after the property index, and a marker "[insert property index]" where the property index output should go.
   --config CONFIG_FILE  Path to a config file, containing configuration in
                         JSON format.
 Used in property_index mode only.